Profection Year Calculator

 3rd house profection year

 Communication, siblings, short trips, and everyday learning.
-Tends to be a busy, mentally active stretch — writing, studying, or local changes.
+This can be a busy, mentally active stretch: writing, studying, or local changes.
 Ages 2, 14, 26, 38, 50.

 4th house profection year